 At their simplest, settings such as schools and workplaces are convenient places for health interventions.
 However, the healthy settings approach recognises that many health determinants and influences are interrelated and can be best tackled through comprehensive, integrated programmes in the contexts and places where people live their lives.

-Drawing on organisational development and community development perspectives, the approach is ecological and systems-based, working towards whole system change – with the aim of integrating health and well-being within the ethos, culture, routine life and core business of settings.
-Further information on specific settings is provided under the Settings in Practice case study.
+Drawing on organisational development and community development perspectives, the approach is ecological and systems-based, working towards whole system change – with the aim of integrating health and well-being within the ethos, culture, routine life and core business of settings. ction is usually focused in three areas, as illustrated in Figure 1:

-The approach is values-based, uses a range of methods and incorporates six key elements:
+The approach is values-based, uses a range of methods and holds a number of aspects in tension, as shown in Figure 2: